AmanDbz1101/Python-Librarary-Lab/README.md

 The repository includes practice on libraries like:

 - Pydantic -> a Python library for data validation and settings management using Python type annotations.
+- Docker -> Not a Python library but a platform that allows us to build, package, and run applications in lightweight, portable containers.

 ## 🚫 Disclaimer